For as long as I can remember I have

 path.

-photo source - Their gait is natural and foals perform it from a young age, it almost looks like a trot here, but is not.
+photo source - The gaits of the Peruvian Paso are natural and foals perform them from a young age, it almost looks like a trot here, but is not.

 All in all these are very showy,